 they are running.
 Common results are that Unix programs

-character present in Windows
+treat the CR character present in Windows

 files as a regular character (usually rendered as

-), and that Windows programs combine
+^M), and that Windows programs combine

 all of the lines of a Unix file into one giant line because

-no carriage return-linefeed (or CRLF
+no carriage return-linefeed (or CRLF)

 character combination was found to denote the end of